MicheleDiSabato/atp-calibration/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![p1](readme_images/Patient1.png)  | ![p2](readme_images/Patient2.png) | ![p3](readme_images/Patient3.png)

-2. For each iteration, the sampling of ν<sub>2</sub> is repeated until it falls within its bounds.
+2. For each iteration, the sampling of $\nu_2$ is repeated until it falls within its bounds.
-3. The variance of the Gaussian from which we sample ν<sub>2</sub> decreases according to the number of iterations.
+3. The variance of the Gaussian from which we sample $\nu_2$ decreases according to the number of iterations.
 4. We used 20 iterations: for each iteration we need to compute the solution of the monodomain problem coupled with the model for the ionic current, which is quite costly.

-The following plot shows the results of the calibration:
+The following plots show the results of the calibration:

 | Patient 1 |  Patient 2 |  Patient 3 |
 :-------------------------:|:-------------------------:|:-------------------------: